Issues Mobilization Grants

-Once the application is finalized, the State and Local Issues Mobilization Support Committee will review your request during one of their scheduled meetings.
-The Committee meetings are held at NAR’s annual and mid-year conferences and via teleconference throughout the year.
-You will be asked to make a formal presentation and be available to answer questions from the Committee during the meeting.
+Once an application is finalized, the State and Local Issues Mobilization Support Committee will review it during one of their scheduled meetings.
+Committee meetings are held at NAR’s Midyear and Annual conferences and via teleconference throughout the year.
+Applicants must make a presentation and be available to answer questions from the Committee during the meeting.

 These applications will be reviewed, as they are submitted, by the Committee’s Advisory Group (Committee Chair, Vice Chair, Past Chair, a regional representative and a Realtor® association staff representative).
 These applications do not need to be reviewed by the full Committee at a meeting.

-If an application of $100,000 and over is approved by the Committee, it also needs to be reviewed and approved by NAR’s Executive Committee and Board, when the application is reviewed during a Committee meeting at NAR’s annual or midyear conferences; or by NAR’s Leadership, when the application is reviewed by the Committee during a teleconference meeting.
-Note that a review of the application by NAR’s Leadership may take several weeks to schedule.
+A Grant application of $100,000 or greater approved by the Committee must also be reviewed and approved by: NAR’s Executive Committee and Board of Directors, when the application is considered during a Committee meeting at NAR’s Midyear or Annual conferences; NAR’s Leadership Team, when the application is considered during a Committee teleconference meeting.
+NOTE: review of an application by NAR’s Leadership Team may take several weeks to schedule.

 Committee Actions & Notification of Decisions

-After reviewing and discussing your application, the Committee, or Advisory Group, will take one of the following actions:
+After reviewing and discussing an application, the Committee, or Advisory Group, will take one of the following actions:

 In making a decision, the Committee considers the following criteria: